-Interviews are essentially interaction between two human beings.
-When one is able to establish a positive connect with the interviewees, interactions happen much better.
+Interviews, essentially, are the interactions between two human beings.
+When one is able to establish a positive connection with the interviewees, interactions happen much better.

 So when you meet the stakeholders for the first time, do not jump to discuss work in the very first minute.
-It’s always good to know little bit about the stakeholders.
-You can use any kind of an ice breaker techniques which will help you to build rapport with the stakeholder.
+It’s always good to know a little bit about the stakeholders.
+You can use any kind of icebreaker techniques which will help you to build rapport with the stakeholder.

-For example, you can enquire about sports, music, hobby or any other aspect that the stakeholder has some interest (observe the stakeholders work area to pick some clue).
-Using this, you can build some kind affair personal rapport with the stakeholder before you jumped into the actual interview.
+For example, you can inquire about sports, music, hobby or any other aspect that the stakeholder has some interest (observe the stakeholders work area to pick some clue).
+Using this, you can build some kind of affair personal rapport with the stakeholder before you jumped into the actual interview.